harness/developer-hub/docs/troubleshooting/troubleshooting-nextgen.md

 ## Continuous integration

-For troubleshooting advice specific to Continuous Integration, go to [Troubleshoot CI](/docs/continuous-integration/troubleshoot-ci/troubleshooting-ci.md) and the [Continuous Integration Knowledge Base](/kb/continuous-integration).
+For troubleshooting advice specific to Continuous Integration, go to the [Continuous Integration Knowledge Base](/kb/continuous-integration).

 ## Helm